 For the specific limits in a certain area:

 Sheltered waters – Sheltered waters for recreational vessels (vessels not used for a commercial purpose) is within all waters defined as smooth waters, as well as waters within 2 nautical miles to seaward of the mainland coast of Tasmania between Cape Grim across the north coast and down the east coast to South East Cape.
+All Sheltered waters are specified in the Marine and Safety (Limits of Operational Areas) By-Laws 2023 – Clause 7 (a), (b), (c), (d), and (e).

 Coastal waters –Coastal waters for recreational vessels refer to any waters to seaward of the limits of smooth and sheltered waters as defined above.